nu-tech-ethics/summer2024/pages/_lectures/01lecture.md

 ---

 Welcome to the course!
 Today is a day for introductions, relationshp-building, and logistics.
-See the slides (above) for details.
+See the slides (below) for details.